Welcome to A2 City Chickens

-In June of 2008, Ann Arbor City Council passed Ordinance No. 08-19 (Chapter 107 Animals) allowing city residents to have up to 4 hens (no roosters) in a coop, no closer than 40' from the nearest neighbors living quarters.
-Included in the Chickens on the porch.ordinance was a mandatory "neighbor waiver" requiring all property connecting neighbors to sign-off and give their approval for the permit and no person shall slaughter any chickens.
+In June of 2008, Ann Arbor City Council passed Ordinance No. 08-19 (Chapter 107 Animals) allowing city residents to have up to 4 hens (no roosters) in a coop, no closer than 40′ from the nearest neighbors living quarters.
+Included in the ordinance was a mandatory “neighbor waiver” requiring all property connecting neighbors to sign-off and give their approval for the permit and no person shall slaughter any chickens.

 So why have chickens?